Nutty Putty Cave: Before and After the Tragic Death of John Jones

 The entrance to Nutty Putty Cave has been sealed with concrete to keep out the curious.
 ADMIN/CATATANFIKSIID

 Discovered in 1960 outside Salt Lake City, Utah, Nutty Putty Cave was a local favorite with Boy Scout troops and college students, attracting 5,000 visitors a year.
-Then came the tragic death of John Edward Jones in 2009, when the 26-year-old father and medical student became hopelessly trapped upside down inside a narrow fissure and couldn't be rescued.
+Then came the tragic death of John Edward Jones in 2009 when the 26-year-old father and medical student became hopelessly trapped upside down inside a narrow fissure, where rescuers couldn't reach him.

 Nutty Putty Cave has been closed ever since, and because Jones' body couldn't be removed, the site is now considered a grave.
 Visitors to Nutty Putty today will only find a plaque dedicated to Jones and poured concrete sealing over the cave entrance.